Click on thumbnail images to enlarge

 Medium height, double pale pink flowers. available now

 A real show stopper with relatively large single flowers in very bright cerise.
-Added bonus of this cultivar is extra pretty autumn foliage. sold out
+Added bonus of this cultivar is extra pretty autumn foliage. small plants available now

 Pimpinellifolia / Rubrifolia cross.
 Same style but taller and bigger leaves.
 Lovely soft pink double flowers.
 Repeats. available now